Griffon26/taserver/README.md

    logged in players on the game server.
 Without this script running you will not be able to get rid of hackers that are normally "unkickable".

-10. If the game server is running behind a router you'll need to forward ports 7777/UDP, 7778/UDP and 9002/UDP to the game server.
+10. If the game server is running behind a router you'll need to forward the following ports to the game server:

+    * 7777/UDP
+    * 7777/TCP
+    * 7778/UDP
+    * 7778/TCP
+    * 9002/UDP

     **Do not manually open these ports in the firewall on the machine where the game server runs, otherwise votekick may not work correctly. taserver itself will manage the firewall rules**